douzo/teched.github.io/readme.md

-teched.github.io is Technical education platform/blog
+teched.github.io is Technical education platform/blog.
+Blogs will be added frequently.